 - Carsforsale owns an additional website which sells vehicle history reports that include NMVTIS information: VehicleHistoryReport.com.

-- InfoPay owns multiple websites which sell vehicle history reports that include NMVTIS information: GoodCar and InfoTracer.
+- InfoPay owns multiple websites which sell vehicle history reports that include NMVTIS information: GoodCar, InfoTracer, Public Records Search - Recordsfinder.com and StateRecords.org.

 - Motor Vehicle Software Corporation (MVSC dba Vitu) owns a website which sell vehicle history reports that include NMVTIS information to commercial entities only: DMVdesk.com.

-- VinAudit owns an additional websites which sells vehicle history reports that include NMVTIS information: Vincheck.info.
+- VinAudit owns an additional website which sells vehicle history reports that include NMVTIS information: Vincheck.info.